taichi221228/taichi221228/README.md

 ## Note :construction:

-Note: This repository is still a work in progress.
+This repository is still a work in progress.
 Some sections may be incomplete as I continue to develop and update the content.
 Thank you for your understanding!

 ## Structure